theolivenbaum/resin/README.md

-Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a page of a distinct set of document IDs that are sorted by score.
+Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a page from a distinct set of document IDs that are sorted by score.

 ## Document model